lcompilers/lpython.org-deploy/content/blog/lpython_mvp.md

 5. Transforming division to multiplication operation
 6. Fused multiplication and addition

-All optimizations are applied via one command-line argument, --fast.
+All optimizations are applied via one command-line argument, `--fast`.
 To select individual optimizations instead, write a command-line argument like the following:

 `--pass=inline_function_calls,loop_unroll`